JosTorre/JosTorre.github.io/content/travels/europe/norway.md

 I found the teaching method interesting.
 For example, in one of the classes, we had to watch the prerecorded lectures by our own and then just attend to class to solve doubts about the studied topics.
 I found this very efficient.
 Most of my classes were at Elektro building (the university has an app: Mazeapp to be able to navigate inside the campus).
 The Information Systems and Networking faculty is to be found in this building.

 The campus is great, it is beautiful and there are many places for self study.
 There are at least two big canteens where you can have lunch and choose from a buffet.
 Whatever you serve yourself will be charged based on weight.
 There's even a coffee subscription for 11EUR with which you can get coffee in your termo for 10 NOK per refill (it wont be the best coffee, but it'll wake you up), and considering norwegian prices, this is quite cheap.
 Actually, constantly there are stands on the hallways from companies or student organizations, which as a rule offer free coffee.
-SO I don't know anymore if it was a good deal to buy the coffee subscription.
+So I don't know anymore if it was a good deal to buy the coffee subscription.
 At NTNU there are many student organizations as well.
 For me, I joined Abakus (student organization for information systems).
 They organize their own events and publish them on their website.
 There's much to say, but I think I'm just missing a couple of things.